 In early March, several publications reported that the controversial security standby lignite power plants have yet to be called into service.
 Nonetheless, power plant operators are to be paid at least 234 million euros in 2017 and 2018 to keep them at the ready.

-Moreover, while lignite is cheap, it’s far more pollution-laden than hard coal.
-And, adding insult to injury, many of Germany’s hard coal plants are newer, more efficient, and have more pollution controls than the mothballed plants—and they are designed to ramp up generation quickly.
+Moreover, while lignite is cheap, it is far more pollution-laden than hard coal.
+Adding insult to injury, many of Germany’s hard coal plants are newer, more efficient, and have more pollution controls than the mothballed plants—and they are designed to ramp up generation quickly.
 These plants, which have untapped capacity, would provide a cleaner back up in case of weather events or other operating emergencies.
 By contrast, the older lignite plants were engineered only for continuous operation.
 If they are actually pressed into service, during the ramp up and down period they are even more inefficient from an operator’s perspective.
 They require more coal as they fire up and convert even less heat into energy during that time, resulting in a spike in emissions on the way up and down.

 So what is happening at these now-idle lignite plants?
 According to the Frankfurter Rundschau, virtually nothing.
 Five people remain employed around the clock in the control room of the old Buschhaus plant, the first to have gone into this reserve, as they wait for the call that their plant will need to be turned on within eleven to fourteen days.
 How they keep themselves awake is an open question, since they don’t really expect to be tasked with turning the plants on again.